claudiofahey/ai-benchmark-util/rapids/README.md

 ### Configure Benchmark

 ```
-dgxuser@dgx2-1:~$
-cd rapids
+dgxuser@dgx2-1:/mnt/isilon/data/ai-benchmark-util/rapids$
 sudo apt install python3-pip
 pip3 install setuptools wheel
 pip3 install --requirement requirements.txt
 ```

 Edit the files:
-- build_docker_nightly.sh
 - p3_test_driver.config.yaml
 - testgen.py

 ### Build Docker Containers (Optional)

-We use a customized container based on the nightly RAPIDS container from 2019-11-22.
+We use a customized container based on the nightly RAPIDS container.
 It contains additional Python libraries and disables the automatic execution of Jupyter.
 Skip this section if you do not need to further customize the image.